Join CityClub Today to Receive:

 Consequently, this opens up an array of investment opportunities.
 In particular, in previously unconnected areas such as Reading, Slough, and Essex.
 Naturally, property prices are going to rise in these areas as a direct result of the Elizabeth line.
 Demand will follow from those looking to move out of the capital, but still wanting to remain connected.
 Therefore, high demand and rising property prices make for an ideal investor market.

-The expensive London property market
+The London property market is expensive

 High rents and purchase prices have been a driving force for the ‘London exodus’.
 However, it is not just residents turning their backs away from the capital, but investors are being priced out too.
 According to Savills, investors can save an average of £3,000 per minute the further they travel outside of London.